sijnstra/agon-docs/docs/vdp/Bitmaps-API.md

 ### `VDU 23, 27, 3, x; y;`: Draw current bitmap on screen at pixel position x, y

 Prior to Agon Console8 VDP 2.2.0, this was the only way to draw a bitmap on-screen.
-On more up to date VDP versions is strongly recommended that you use the appropriate [PLOT command](PLOT-Commands.md) instead.
+On more up to date VDP versions is strongly recommended that you use the appropriate [PLOT command](PLOT-Commands.md#bitmap-plot) instead.

-Before this command can be used, a bitmap must be selected using `VDU 23, 27, 0, n`, where `n` is the 8-bit ID of the bitmap to be drawn, or using `VDU 23, 27, &20, bufferId;` using a 16-bit buffer ID.
+Before this command can be used, a valid bitmap must be selected using `VDU 23, 27, 0, n`, where `n` is the 8-bit ID of the bitmap to be drawn, or using `VDU 23, 27, &20, bufferId;` using a 16-bit buffer ID.

 The x and y parameters give the pixel position on the screen at which the top left corner of the bitmap will be drawn.
 This is in contrast to `PLOT` commands which will (by default) use OS Coordinates, where the origin is at the bottom left of the screen and the screen is always considered to have the dimensions 1280x1024.

-Please note that this command does not obey the current graphics viewport or the currently selected coordinate system.
-The bitmap will be drawn at the given pixel position, and will _not_ be clipped by the viewport.
-To draw bitmaps with clipping, you are advised to use the appropriate bitmap [PLOT commands](PLOT-Commands.md) instead.
+Please note that this command does not obey the current graphics viewport, the currently selected coordinate system, the current painting mode, or any transforms that may be in effect for bitmap plots.
+The bitmap will simply be drawn at the given pixel position, and will _not_ be clipped by the viewport.
+For these reasons you are strongly advised to use the appropriate bitmap [PLOT commands](PLOT-Commands.md#bitmap-plot) instead.

 ### `VDU 23, 27, &20, bufferId;`: Select bitmap using a 16-bit buffer ID *